Tshort76/reference/DevOps/kubernetes.md

 # Resource Types
 ![Resource Hierarchy](images/k8_hierarchy.png)
 ## Pod
 A pod is the atomic unit of a k8s application.
 Pods typically consist of a single container although they can also have multiple containers.
-A pod can thus be thought of as a subnet (a pod of whales), where its constituent containers share an IP address, volumes, a network port range, and localhost (so intra-pod communication is via local host).
+A pod can thus be thought of as a subnet (a pod of whales), where its constituent containers share an IP address, volumes, a network port range, and localhost (so intra-pod communication is via localhost).

 ```yaml
 apiVersion: v1